mech/Notes/API/jwt.md

 In rails-api, controller do not have layouts, templates rendering, cookies, sessions, flash, assets, etc.

 CORS has the `Origin` header.
 Can that be enough to prevent CSRF?
+Unlikely.

+If we use `protect_from_forgery`, Rails will store the token in the session, to which the attacker does not have access.